Java under the Microscope: Stack, Heap, and GC using Code Examples

 }

-Where what is stored
+Where is what stored

 Element Where is it stored Comment